Your Operating Model Is Costing You Growth

 This is not cultural theatre.
 It is structural economics.

-Why Organisations Regress
+Why Organizations Regress

 Under pressure, leaders revert to what feels safe: more planning, more control, more oversight.